 Because warehouse racks are so large and heavy, it’s easy to see why some people might think that they’re immovable and impervious to damage.
 But while uneven loads might not cause them to fail, it can cause them to tip.
 Loads that are top-heavy, side heavy, or contain pallets that are too close to the edge can all lead to a dangerous situation.

 Remember at the beginning of this article when we said that pallet racks don’t just collapse?
-This is the situation in which it actually kind of happens, even though the reason behind it is quite clear.
-While a design problem isn’t as obvious as “forklift hit upright support,” it can definitely be a cause of failure.
+This is the sole situation in which it actually happens, even though the reason behind it is quite clear.
+While a design problem isn’t as obvious as “forklift hit upright support,” it can definitely case the system to fail.

-The same basic components might be used in many different warehouses, but the way those components are put together can affect the capacity that the racks can handle.
-In a poorly designed rack system, components that could normally carry a certain load are compromised, which means that they’re more likely to fail even when underloaded.
+One can use the same basic components in many different warehouses, but the design of how those components fit together can greatly affect the capacity that the racks can handle.
+In a poorly designed rack system, components that could normally carry a certain load are compromised, which means that they’re more likely to fail even when under-loaded.

 When you’re working with warehouse layout consultants, you also want to make sure that they are experts in racking system design.
 Find a company such as DAK Equipment and Engineering that are experts in pallet rack design and you’re more likely to get safer warehouse storage solutions.

 Unfortunately, poor installation can completely compromise a well-designed warehouse racking system.
 While racking systems might not look complex once they’re assembled, you’ll be surprised at their complexity when you see them go together.
 Some of the extra parts are to increase capacity, while others are there to increase safety.

 The many parts and exacting assembly requires proper training of anyone putting racking together.
 Do your research and make sure that the company you’re about to hire doesn’t have any collapsing skeletons in their closet.